inspiworks/WP-Current-Date-Year/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that gets current year, date, week and month.
+A Wordpress plugin that gets current year, date, week and month.
 Just insert the appropriate shortcode and you're good to go.
 One good application of this plugin would be having a self updating copyright year in the website's footer.

 == Description ==
 A plugin that gets current year, date, week and month.
 Just insert the appropriate shortcode and you're good to go.
 One good application of this plugin would be having a self updating copyright year in the website's footer.